afborchert/task/README.md

-Note that implicitly a directed anti-cyclic graph is created where the objects returned by this `mt::submit` function are edges, i.e. pointers to the internal vertices of the graph.
+Note that implicitly a directed anti-cyclic graph is created where the objects returned by this `mt::submit` function are pointers to the internal vertices of the graph.
 These pointers are based on `std::shared_ptr` which are automatically free'd.